 |Bail Bonds||Bail Bondsman|

 |Family Resources||Victim Resources|

-The prospect of getting arrested and going to jail is a scary and stressfull idea, not only for the person who gets arrested, but also their family and friends.
-The goal of this guide is to give you information that you need to make the process less stressfull.
+The prospect of getting arrested and going to jail is a scary and stressful idea, not only for the person who gets arrested, but also their family and friends.
+The goal of this guide is to give you information that you need to make the process less stressful.
 If you have specific questions, feel free to ask them, and any comments or tips that would be a benefit to other people in the same situation will be welcome.

 Muskingum County Jail